svenvc/blog/2025-09-02-deploy-zinc-server-demo.md

 multiple Pharo instances, but that is another, interesting story.

 The third step is to extend the nginx configuration.
-Here is the file for the zn.stfx.eu demo server:
+Here is the file for the [https://zn.stfx.eu](https://zn.stfx.eu) demo server:

 ```nginx
 server {